TusoAI: Agentic Optimization for Scientific Methods: Experiments

 \subsection{Performance across benchmark experiments}

 Results for the 6 single-cell tasks and 5 scientific deep learning tasks are reported in Tables~\ref{tab:single_cell} and~\ref{tab:deep_learning}.
 We reached 2 main conclusions.
 First, \method{} consistently outperformed baseline methods across benchmarks when generating code from scratch (average rank of 1.2 for single-cell tasks and 2.8 for scientific deep learning tasks, vs. 3.0 and 4.0 for the second best, resp.).
 Second, the methods constructed by \method{} are novel rather than simple re-implementations of existing approaches or calls to standard packages.
 Examples include: (i) in single-cell denoise, \method{} designed a non-negative matrix factorization (NMF) approach that models dropout rates, Poisson noise, and performs iterative refinement, distinct from the only other NMF-based approach in the OpenProblems benchmark, ALRA \citep{linderman2022zero}; (ii) in SVG, \method{} adapted known techniques such as modeling expression as a function of spatial coordinates and neighborhood summaries to create a custom, high-performing method; (iii) in Satellite, \method{} combined preprocessing, training procedures, loss functions, and ensembling techniques to build the top-performing model; and (iv) in Spherical, \method{} fine-tuned layers of ResNet-50 and augmented the data with random flips and rotations.
-Third, all methods constructed by \method{} are computationally efficient, owing to the runtime constraints imposed during optimization.
+See Appendix \ref{app:novelty} for full justification of why these new methods are novel.
+Third, all methods constructed by \method{} are computationally efficient ($<$3 minutes for single-cell tasks and $<$8 minutes for deep learning tasks, Appendix \ref{app:runtime}), owing to the runtime constraints imposed during optimization.